Egoscio-zz/webapps/README.md

 ## Introduction:

-After the recent advancements in HTML5, CSS3 and ECMAScript 6 (Javascript), as well as a handful of powerful libraries and frameworks such as jQuery, AngularJS, and RiotJS, Developers began working on implementing said technologies in the domain of mobile applications.
+After the recent advancements in HTML5, CSS3 and ECMAScript 6 (Javascript), as well as a handful of powerful libraries and frameworks such as jQuery, AngularJS, React, Ember, Backbone, and RiotJS, Developers began working on implementing said technologies in the domain of mobile applications.
 By following this philosophy, one is able to write his or her code once and deploy it on multiple platforms with the click of a button.
 This tutorial will show you how to make web apps using your existing knowledge of making websites.

 ## Step 1: The Basics